pacocoursey/next-themes/next-themes/README.md

 - `resolvedTheme`: If `enableSystem` is true and the active theme is "system", this returns whether the system preference resolved to "dark" or "light".
 Otherwise, identical to `theme`
 - `systemTheme`: If `enableSystem` is true, represents the System theme preference ("dark" or "light"), regardless what the active theme is
 - `themes`: The list of themes passed to `ThemeProvider` (with "system" appended, if `enableSystem` is true)

+### ContrastProvider

+All your contrast configuration is passed to ContrastProvider.

+- `storageKey = 'contrast'`: Key used to store contrast setting in localStorage
+- `defaultContrast = 'no-preference'`: Default contrast name
+- `forcedContrast`: Forced contrast name for the current page (does not modify saved contrast settings)
+- `disableTransitionOnChange = false`: Optionally disable all CSS transitions when switching contrasts ([example](#disable-transitions-on-theme-change))
+- `attribute = 'data-contrast'`: HTML attribute modified based on the active theme
+  - accepts `class` and `data-*` (meaning any data attribute, `data-mode`, `data-color`, etc.) ([example](#class-instead-of-data-attribute))
+- `value`: Optional mapping of contrast name to attribute value
+  - value is an `object` where key is the contrast name and value is the attribute value ([example](#differing-dom-attribute-and-theme-name))
+- `nonce`: Optional nonce passed to the injected `script` tag, used to allow-list the next-themes script in your CSP
+- `scriptProps`: Optional props to pass to the injected `script` tag ([example](#using-with-cloudflare-rocket-loader))

+### useContrast

+useContrast takes no parameters, but returns:

+- `contrast`: Active contrast name
+- `setContrast(name)`: Function to update the contrast.
+The API is identical to the [set function](https://react.dev/reference/react/useState#setstate) returned by `useState`-hook.
+Pass the new contrast value or use a callback to set the new contrast based on the current contrast.
+- `forcedContrast`: Forced page contrast or falsy.
+If `forcedContrast` is set, you should disable any contrast switching UI

 Not too bad, right?
 Let's see how to use these properties with examples: